angular/flex-layout/guides/SSR.md

 export class AppServerModule {}
 ```

+2. Make sure that your import of `FlexLayoutServerModule` comes **after** `FlexLayoutModule` or any
+modules that import `FlexLayoutModule`.
+This requirement may be lifted in a future release

-2. That's it!
+3. That's it!
 Your app should now be configured to use the server-side
 implementations of the Flex Layout utilities.